konstantinpavlikhin/KSPAutomaticHeightCalculationTableCellView/Readme.md

 ```

 In this case `KSPAutomaticHeightCalculationTableCellView` will cache the height after it will be calculated for the first time.
 Subsequent calls to `+heightWithRepresentedObject:width:` will return the stored value.

-#### Your cell should have its own XIB and it should be named exactly like your class

-It is generally a good idea to put your cell into a separate XIB, but usage of a `KSPAutomaticHeightCalculationTableCellView` makes this mandatory.
-If you call your cell class `MyLovelyCell` you have to name your XIB `MyLovelyCell.xib`.
-This XIB should contain one and only one root view of MyLovelyCell class.
-You still can have an arbitrary number of other objects in a XIB, though.

 #### Layout your cell via Auto Layout